DSkywalk/MiSTer-analogIO-DiY/db9-rgb/README.md

 #### 5.3 Useful Information

 * HSYNC & VSYNC are attenuated with a 100-ohm resistance.
 You could use a variable resistor if you know your TV can be problematic.
 * 5V1 JP_1x02: 5V + GND.
-You could use this conector as TV AV SWITCH.
+You could use this connector as TV AV SWITCH.
 * 3.3V1 JP_1x02: 3.3V + GND.
 You could use this connector as TV RGB SWITCH.

 ### 6 Notes